stanford-futuredata/abae/README.md

 # Reproducing Experiments

 Run `bash make_directories.sh`.
 Then run any corresponding  `.py` file in to reproduce experiments in the paper.
+Note that we have precomputed all the oracle labels.